 2. In respect of any injury not resulting in death or permanent total disablement caused by an accident which is directly attributable to:

-- The employee having been at the time thereof under the influence of drink or drugs,or
+- The employee has been at the time thereof under the influence of drink or drugs, or

 - The willful disobedience of the employee to an order expressly given, or to a rule expressly framed, for the purpose of securing the safety of employee.